hashicorp/terraform-website/content/source/docs/enterprise/install/automating-the-installer.html.md

 - `iact_subnet_time_limit` - The time limit that requests from the subnets listed can request the [IACT](./automating-initial-user.html), as measured from the instance creation in minutes; defaults to 60.
 - `extra_no_proxy` — (Optional) When configured to use a proxy, a `,` (comma) separated list of hosts to exclude from proxying.
 Please note that this list does not support whitespace characters.
 For example: `127.0.0.1,tfe.myapp.com,myco.github.com`.
 - `hairpin_addressing` - When set, TFE services will direct traffic destined for the installation's FQDN toward the instance's internal IP address.
 This is useful for cloud environments where HTTP clients running on instances behind a load balancer cannot send requests to the public hostname of that load balancer.
 Defaults to `false`.
+- `force_tls` - When set, TFE will require all application traffic to use HTTPS by sending a 'Strict-Transport-Security' header value in responses, and marking cookies as secure.
+A valid, trusted TLS certificate must be installed when this option is set, as browsers will refuse to serve webpages that have an HSTS header set that also serve self-signed or untrusted certificates.
 - `ca_certs` — (Optional) Custom certificate authority (CA) bundle.
 JSON does not allow raw newline characters, so replace any newlines in the data with `\n`.
 For instance: